I'll bet you people watching on a ditto camera panicked.

 That's not an ABC ad.

-That's been in the it was in the original.
+That's been in the, it was in the original.

 And that's why when I watched this thing, I didn't think that it was totally pro-Bush.

-I in fact, I don't think it was pro-Bush, period.
+In fact, I don't think it was pro-Bush, period.

 I think it was pro-anybody.

-The truth here was that they uh got the truth out about what went on and didn't go on in the 1990s.
+The truth here was that they got the truth out about what went on and didn't go on in the 1990s.

-In terms of this movie path to 9-11 being pro-Bush, it was not.
+In terms of this movie, Path to 9-11 being pro-Bush, it was not.

 And it wasn't pro-Rice.

-If it was pro anybody, it was Richard Clark, who is now an ABC paid commentator.
+If it was pro-anybody, it was Richard Clark, who is now an ABC paid commentator.

-Uh what'd they call it?
+What'd they call it?

-Whatever they call her little magazine show.
+Primetime, I guess, whatever they call our little magazine show.

-They they fill it and by the way, here's another thing.
+And by the way, here's another thing.

 Some of you people send emails arguing with me, claiming I don't know what I'm talking about.